 flatpak run com.slack.Slack

 On Slack, you can create channels based on tasks, projects, or any other similar activity.
-Further, you can add different members to these channels, in short, there is much more that you can do to manage tasks and communicate with team members.
-If you are using Slack for the first time then Here I have explained some of the basic tasks that you should take a look:
+Further, you can add different members to these channels, in short, there is much more that can be done to manage tasks and communicate with team members.
+For the newbies, I have explained some of the basic tasks:

-After creating an account on Slack you need to create a workspace, you can name it based on your company name or the project that you are going to do.
-The next thing that you should do is to create a channel, click on Add channels from the left pane:
+After creating an account on Slack create a workspace, next name it based on the company name or on the ongoing project.
+The next thing to do is to create a channel, click on Add channels from the left pane:

 Next, name the channel and click on Create:

-Further, you can set the privacy for the channel, you can set it to private if you want to limit the access or vice versa:
+Further, there is a privacy option to set the privacy for the channel, it can be set to private to limit the access or vice versa:

-Now there are two options for adding members to the Slack channel, you can manually add the members.
-If you are creating a public channel more like an announcement channel, then automatically allow to add anyone joining your workspace.
-Furthermore, you can add members at a later stage as well:
+Now there are two options for adding members to the Slack channel, one is to manually add the members.
+If this is a public channel, more like an announcement channel, then automatically allow adding anyone joining the workspace.
+Furthermore, members can also be added members at a later stage:

 Adding members or co-workers in the Slack channel is pretty easy, first go to the respective channel and then click on Add coworkers:

-Now enter the email for the respective user you want to add:
+Now enter the email for the respective user to be added:

 To remove any member from the channel on Slack, first, go to the receptive Slack channel and then click on the number of members icon on the top: